pulumi/docs/CONTRIBUTING.md

     {{ partial "head.html" . }}
     ```

 - **Front-matter variables.** You can define a front-matter variable in the YAML section at the top of a file.
-For instance, the installer page defines `installer_version: "0.10.0"`.
-You  can then reference the variable in either markdown with the syntax `{{< param installer_version >}}`.
+For instance, the you could add the following front matter `foo: "bar"`, and then reference the variable in markdown with the syntax `{{< param foo >}}`.

 ## Style guide